-No human remains but evidence found in search for 4 missing men, DA says
+Suspect arrested in theft of missing Pennsylvania man's vehicle

 - Officials suspect foul play in the disappearance of four men in Pennsylvania

+Cosmo Dinardo, 20, is accused of stealing and then attempting to sell a 1996 Nissan Maxima owned by Thomas Meo, one of the men who went missing last week, Bucks County district attorney Matthew Weintraub said on Wednesday afternoon.

+Meo, 21, was reported missing on July 8, and a day later, Dinardo attempted to sell Meo's vehicle to a friend for $500, Weintraub said.

-(CNN)Four men between 18 and 22 went missing over several days last week within miles of each other in Pennsylvania.
+Meo is one of four men between 19 and 22 years old who went missing over several days last week within miles of each other.
+They have not been found, and foul play is suspected in their disappearances.

-Since then, local and state police and the FBI have embarked on an "all hands on deck" search for the men that, to this point, remains "wide open," officials said.
+Local and state police and the FBI have embarked on an "all hands on deck" search for the men that, as of Wednesday morning, remained "wide open," Weintraub said.

+The investigation has centered on the sprawling farmland property in Solebury Township owned by Antonio and Sandra Dinardo, Cosmo Dinardo's parents.
+The arrest on Wednesday comes on the fourth day of an intensive search of that property.

+Weintraub said Wednesday afternoon that he was "encouraged" that there would be some finality in the case.

 Jimi Patrick, 19, of Newtown Township was last seen at 6 p.m.
 July 5 and was reported missing the next day after he had no contact with friends or family and didn't show up to work, police said.